Criticism of G4S: Fraud allegations

 In July 2013, British Justice Secretary, Chris Grayling, asked the Serious Fraud Office to investigate G4S for overcharging for tagging criminals in England and Wales, claiming that it and rival company Serco charged the government for tagging people who were not actually being monitored, including tags for people in prison or out of the country, and a small number who had died, and had done so since 2005.
 G4S was given an opportunity to take part in a "forensic audit" but initially refused.

 Following the completion of a review by the Cabinet Office into major contracts across government, Francis Maude, Minister for the Cabinet Office announced in December 2013, that their review had "found no evidence of deliberate acts or omissions by either firm leading to errors or irregularities in the charging and billing arrangements on the 28 contracts investigated".

 In March 2014, G4S agreed to pay a settlement of £109 million to the government, incorporating a refund for disputed services and reimbursement of additional costs.

 South Africa prison accusations

 In October 2013, the BBC reported that there are allegations of prisoners being tortured at Mangaung Prison in South Africa.
 The BBC cites research from the Wits Justice Project at Wits University in Johannesburg, claiming that dozens of the nearly 3,000 inmates at the G4S prison have been tortured using electroshock and forced injections.
 As of October 2013, G4S said it was investigating the allegations.
+Also in 2013, after a riot in the prison, the prison was placed under administration by the South African Department of Correctional Services.

+South Africa prison escape

+On May 3, 2022, G4S Correction Services (SA) notified the Department of Correctional Services (DCS) and the SA Police Service (SAPS) of a fire at a Mangaung Correctional Centre (MCC) and the death of Thabo Bester, a serial rapist and murderer.
+G4S claimed that the prisoner had set himself on fire in his cell and the matter was reported as a suicide.

+On 15 March 2023, South African news agency GroundUp revealed evidence that Bester had, in fact, escaped from prison.
+On 24 March 2023, the Department of Correctional Services conceded that Bester had escaped.
+G4S did not want to admit the escape: South African National Commissioner of Correctional Services Makgothi Thobakgale said "the findings of the investigation report clearly reveal that Thabo Bester was assisted to escape from lawful custody on 3 May 2022.
+Yet the contractor maintains that he died in his cell."
+Adding "this is contrary to overwhelming scientific evidence available."
+G4S dismissed three employees who were on duty on the night of Bester's escape.
+As of May 2023, eight people, including four G4S employees, face criminal charges related to Bester's escape.

+On the 7th of April 2023, Bester was arrested in Tanzania alongside his girlfriend, Dr Nandipha Magudumana and an accomplice suspected to be a Mozambican national.
+The trio were reportedly apprehended attempting to cross the border into Kenya.